 The Retail Park Zone has been established in part to recognise existing and approved clusters of essentially car orientated 'large format' retail developments that historically have been located in Industrial zonings.
 These sites are predominantly located on the perimeter of the City, or in the case of Moorhouse Avenue on the fringe of the central business district.
 The continuation of such activities as "Retail Parks", is considered to be compatible with the overall distribution of commercial activity in the City.
 Expansion of existing Retail Park Zones or the creation of new zones may be necessary to provide for increased growth in retail demand in the future.
-Any expansion of existing Retail Park Zones or the creation of new Retail Park Zones will also need to be compatible with the overall distribution of commercial activity in the City.
+Any expansion of existing Retail Park Zones or the creation of new Retail distribution of commercial activity in the City.